 - Make a donation to a pet-oriented charity.

 - Offer to host a memorial service for the pet.

-- Have a tree or shrub planted in your friend’s yard in honor of the pet.
+- Have a tree or shrub planted in your friend or relative's yard (with their approval) in honor of the pet.

 What Not to Say or Do

-Stop and think before you say anything to someone who has lost a beloved family pet.
-It can be very difficult to find the right words that will provide comfort.
+It can be difficult to find the right words that will provide comfort for a friend or relative who lost a pet.
 Sometimes the best intentions can backfire and hurt more than help.